fablecode/ygo-database/README.md

 * [SSDT(SQL Server Data Tools)](https://www.visualstudio.com/vs/ssdt/)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.